-There has been a significant growth in adoption as well as deepening of digital payments across the country, showed the Reserve Bank of India – Digital Payments Index (RBI-DPI) on Wednesday.
+There has been a significant growth in adoption and deepening of digital payments across the country, as shown by the Reserve Bank of India – Digital Payments Index (RBI-DPI) on Wednesday.

 Accordingly, the index reading for September 2021 rose to 304.06 (index value) from 270.59 in March 2021.

 “The RBI-DPI Index continues to demonstrate significant growth in adoption and deepening of digital payments across the country,” the RBI said in a statement.

 Starting from March 2018, the index stood at 153.47 in March 2019 and 173.49 in September 2019.